-3.2 Fast-Track Scenario:
+3.2.
+Fast-Track Scenario:

-This scenario is based on the assumption that the MDGs can be achieved by 2012, hence the time frame for MDG achievement is condensed to five years from 2007, instead of the eight-year timeline used in the Baseline Scenario.
-Repetition at the primary level is not permitted, and at the secondary level, repetition is reduced to one or two percent.
+This scenario is based on the assumption that the MDGs can be achieved by 2012, hence the time frame for MDG achievement is condensed to five years from 2007, instead of the eight-year timeline used in the baseline scenario.
+Repetition at the primary level is not permitted under this scenario, and at the secondary level, repetition is reduced to one or two percent.

-3.3 Efficiency Scenario:
+3.3.
+Efficiency Scenario:

-This scenario is based on the assumption that efficiency can be increased by reducing repetition and dropout rates.
-The dropout rate affects efficiency because when students drop out, resources invested in students are wasted.
+This scenario is based on the assumption that efficiency can be increased by reducing repetition and drop-out rates.
+The drop-out rate affects efficiency because when students drop out, resources invested in students are wasted.
 An important consideration is that girls tend to repeat and drop out at higher rates; therefore specific measures need to be taken to ensure gender parity.

-Table 17 delineates targets used to reduce wastage and improve efficiency in the EPSSIM model for the efficiency scenario.
-Essentially, the promotion rate for primary education should be 100% and the repetition rate is reduced to 1-5%; for secondary education, the promotion rate should reach 99% with a 1% repetition rate.
+Table 17 delineates targets used to reduce wastage and improve efficiency in the EPSSim model for the efficiency scenario.
+Essentially, the promotion rate for primary education should be 100 percent, and the repetition rate is reduced to 1-5 percent; for secondary education, the promotion rate should reach 99 percent with a one percent repetition rate.